herotechcourse/kotlin-lotto-precourse/README.md

     - “[ERROR] Input is not a number.”
   - [x] If the amount is not divisible by 1,000 KRW, throw `IllegalArgumentException`
     - “[ERROR] Purchase amount must be in multiples of 1,000 KRW.”
+  - [x] If the amount is 0, throw `IllegalArgumentException`
+    - "[ERROR] Purchase amount must not be 0."

 - [x] The user can enter the winning numbers.
   - [x] If there are not exactly 6 comma-separated tokens, throw `IllegalArgumentException`